 Disinfection frequency depends on your office size, employee count, and current flu activity in Kansas City.
 The goal is to kill germs before they can spread to the next person who touches a surface.

-• All chairs, including armrests and adjustment levers
+- ✓ All chairs, armrests, and adjustment levers

 Enhanced Cleaning After Confirmed Illness